zachgerhart/lesson-hider-directive/README.md

 # lesson-hider-directive

 ## Objective

 Create a simple directive that modifies a template

 Today we will be building a custom directive that checks whether a lesson is already in the provided schedule, and strikes through that lesson if it is.
 We will cover the fundamentals of directives and demonstrate a real-world use case that will allow you to better understand the power of directives.

-## Step 1: Initializing the file structure.
+## Step 1: Initializing the file structure

 All that is provided is the schedule.json and app.js, so lets start by laying out the skeleton of our app.
 We will need:

 * 'index.html'